Mawhaze/attdm/README.md

 ## General notes

-- Dockerfile will need to handle the chromedriver for selenium

 ### Loot tables function

-- Need to set custom loot tables per campaign
 - generate loot based on character and filters for appropriate loot
 - provide DM with 3-5 options for loot and has the dm make a selection
 - sends dndbeyond link to character of dm selected loot